Long Lake (oil sands): 2015 oil spill

-On July 15, 2015, a pipeline oil spill at the facility was discovered in the afternoon by a worker in which the factory's failsafe system was unable to detect.
+On July 15, 2015, a pipeline oil spill at the facility was discovered by a worker in the afternoon which the factory's failsafe system was unable to detect.
 As of July 16, 2015, at least 5000000 L—or 31,500 barrels—of oil emulsion has been spilt onto an area of approximately 16000 m2, The company said efforts were made to stabilise the leak, such as shutting down operations at the time of discovery and isolating the area.
 The company said the pipeline was installed in 2014 and contains an emulsion mixture of bitumen, wastewater, and oil sand.
 Determining the cause of the spill would take months, according to a company employee.

 Efforts were made to clean up the affected area, such as vacuum trucks, and avoid further environmental impact, like affecting wildlife.
 On July 19, one duck was found dead from the spill.

 The facility resumed operations by September 2015, but 45 pipelines remained shut down at that time.

 Investigations concluded that the subsurface pipeline ruptured in the muskeg due to improper design on June 15, but remained undetected by detection systems for a month until being discovered by workers.
 Nexen was fined $750,000 for the spill.

 2016 explosion

-On January 16, 2016, an explosion occurred in the hydrocracker unit killing Drew Foster, 52 and injuring Dave Williams, 28 who succumbed to his injuries January 25.
+On January 16, 2016, an explosion occurred in the hydrocracker unit killing Drew Foster, 52, and injuring Dave Williams, 28, who succumbed to his injuries January 25.
 In 2019, Nexen (by then known as CNOOC Petroleum North America) pleaded guilty to charges resulting from the incident and was fined $450,000.